chunky-milk/anon_arm/README.md

 NOTE: This will clear the entire system cache, including active SSH tunnels or sessions.

 ### anonsurf
-Anonsurf will anonymize the entire system under TOR using IPTables.
+Anonsurf will anonymize the entire system under the tor network using IPTables.
 It will also allow you to start and stop i2p as well.

 NOTE: DO NOT run this as ```service anonsurf $COMMAND```.
 Run this as ```anonsurf $COMMAND```